Western Allied invasion of Germany: U.S. 12th Army Group crosses the Rhine (22 March)

-Montgomery launches Operation Plunder (23 March)
+Operation Plunder (23 March)

 Plunder began on the evening of 23 March with the assault elements of the British 2nd Army massed against three main crossing sites: Rees in the north, Xanten in the center, and Wesel in the south.
 The two 9th Army divisions tasked for the assault concentrated in the Rheinberg area south of Wesel.
 At the northern crossing site, elements of British XXX Corps began the assault (Operation Turnscrew) about 21:00, attempting to distract the Germans from the main crossings at Xanten in the center and Rheinberg to the south.
 The initial assault waves crossed the river quickly, meeting only light opposition.
 Meanwhile, Operation Widgeon began 2 mi north of Wesel as the 2nd Army's 1st Commando Brigade slipped across the river and waited within 1 mi of the city while it was demolished by one thousand tons of bombs delivered by RAF Bomber Command.
 Entering in the night, the commandos secured the city late on the morning of 24 March, although scattered resistance continued until dawn on the 25th.
 The 2nd Army's XII Corps and the 9th Army's XVI Corps began the main effort about 02:00 on 24 March, following a massive artillery and air bombardment.

 For the American crossing, Simpson had chosen the veteran 30th and 79th Infantry Divisions of the XVI Corps.
 The 30th was to cross between Wesel and Rheinberg while the 79th assaulted south of Rheinberg.
 In reserve were the XVI Corps' 8th Armored Division, and 35th and 75th Infantry Divisions, as well as the 9th Army's XIII and XIX Corps, each with three divisions.
 Simpson planned to commit the XIX Corps as soon as possible after the bridgehead had been secured, using the XIII Corps to hold the Rhine south of the crossing sites.

 After an hour of extremely intense artillery preparation, which Eisenhower himself viewed from the front, the 30th Infantry Division began its assault.
 The artillery fire had been so effective and so perfectly timed that the assault battalions merely motored their storm boats across the river and claimed the east bank against almost no resistance.
 As subsequent waves of troops crossed, units fanned out to take the first villages beyond the river to only the weakest of opposition.
 An hour later, at 03:00, the 79th Infantry Division began its crossing upriver, achieving much the same results.
 As heavier equipment was ferried across the Rhine, both divisions began pushing east, penetrating 3–6 mi into the German defensive line that day.

 To the north, the British crossings had also gone well, with the ground and airborne troops linking up by nightfall.
 By then, the paratroopers had taken all their first day's objectives in addition to 3,500 prisoners.